freedomofpress/apt-tools-prod/README.md

 When PRs are merged, `packages.freedom.press` will pull new files and serve the contents of `repo/public`.

-## Adding a new distribution
+## Adding and removing a distribution

+You need to do the following things when adding and/or removing a distribution:

-- Add a new folder inside `dangerzone`, named after the distribution version
+- Update the `dangerzone/*` folders accordingly.
+They are named after the distribution version
-- Update the `repo/conf/distributions` file and add your distrbution version.
+- Update the `repo/conf/distributions` file and add/remove your distribution version.
+- Update the `.github/workflows/ci.yaml` file, with the updated distribution list.